iterative/gto/README.md

 1. Files/folders committed to the repo.
 When you register a new version or promote it to stage, Git guarantees that it's immutable.
 You can return to your repo a year later and be able to get 100% the same artifact by providing the same version.
 2. `virtual` artifacts.
 This could be an external path, e.g. `s3://mybucket/myfile` or a local path if the file wasn't committed (as in case with DVC).
 In this case GTO can't pin the current physical state of the artifact and guarantee it's immutability.
 If `s3://mybucket/myfile` changes, you won't have any way neither retrieve, nor understand it's different now than it was before when you registered that artifact version.

-By default GTO treats your artifact as a `vitrual` one.
+By default GTO treats your artifact as a `virtual` one.
 To make sure it's not a vitrual one, you could supply `--must_exist` flag to `gto annotate`.

 In future versions, we will add enrichments: useful information other tools like DVC and MLEM can provide about the artifacts.
 This will allow treating files versioned with DVC and DVC PL outputs as usual artifacts instead `virtual` ones.